 Be welcome.
 Come as you are, truly; no status or experience needed.
 Drums belong to the People of Earth; it has always been this way.

 I offer concessions and a number of free places to keep this work accessible and available.

 Concessionary places are by application and are prioritised to those from minority ethnic backgrounds, other marginalised groups,

-the trans community, under 25's, students, single parents, prison leavers and those with disabilities.
+under 25's, students, single parents, prison leavers and those with disabilities.

 Be in touch with me directly if this would be a support for you.